Reform movement (Upper Canada)

 The Reform movement in Upper Canada was a political movement in British North America in the mid-19th century.

 It started as a rudimentary grouping of loose coalitions that formed around contentious issues.
 Support was gained in Parliament through petitions meant to sway MPs.
-However, organized Reform activity emerged in the 1830s when Reformers, like Robert Randal, Jesse Ketchum, Peter Perry, Marshall Spring Bidwell, and Dr. William Warren Baldwin, began to emulate the organizational forms of the British Reform Movement and organized Political Unions under the leadership of William Lyon Mackenzie.
-The British Political Unions had successfully petitioned for the Great Reform Act of 1832 that eliminated much political corruption in the English Parliamentary system.
+However, organized Reform activity emerged in the 1830s when Reformers, like Robert Randal, Jesse Ketchum, Peter Perry, Marshall Spring Bidwell, and William Warren Baldwin, began to emulate the organizational forms of the British Reform Movement and organized Political Unions under the leadership of William Lyon Mackenzie.
+The British Political Unions had successfully petitioned for the Great Reform Act 1832 that eliminated much political corruption in the British parliamentary system.
 Those who adopted these new forms of public mobilization for democratic reform in Upper Canada were inspired by the more radical Owenite Socialists who led the British Chartist and Mechanics Institute movements.

 Early organized reform activity in Upper Canada

 Organized collective reform activity began with Robert Fleming Gourlay (pronounced "gore-lay").
 Gourlay was a well-connected Scottish emigrant who arrived in 1817, hoping to encourage "assisted emigration" of the poor from Britain.
 He solicited information on the colony through township questionnaires, and soon became a critic of government mismanagement.
 When the local legislature ignored his call for an inquiry, he called for a petition to the British Parliament.
 He organized township meetings, and a provincial convention - which the government considered dangerous and seditious.
 Gourlay was tried in December 1818 under the 1804 Sedition Act and jailed for 8 months.
 He was banished from the province in August 1819.
 His expulsion made him a martyr in the reform community.